asifmahmuddev/ctms/README.md

 │   │   ├── tokens.py                One-time token generators behind the activation and confirmation links
 │   │   ├── urls.py                  Routes for the account flows
 │   │   └── views.py                 Registration, sign-in, sign-out, activation, passwords and profile
-│   ├── common/                      Shared helpers, imported by the apps rather than owned by one │   │   ├── forms.py                 Bootstrap control classes and label icons, applied to every form │   │   └── lists.py                 A table that can be searched, narrowed, reordered and paged
+│   ├── billing/                     Payments taken against an order, and cards kept for the next │   │   ├── migrations/              Empty package; migration files are generated, not committed │   │   ├── admin.py                 Read-only admin listing of payments and kept cards │   │   ├── apps.py                  Application configuration │   │   ├── forms.py                 Checkout, which keeps no card number and no security code │   │   ├── invoices.py              Draws an invoice as a PDF, measured down the page │   │   ├── models.py                Payment and SavedCard, and how a receipt is numbered │   │   ├── responses.py             Hands a drawn invoice to the browser as a download │   │   ├── signals.py               Opens a payment against every order as it is placed │   │   ├── urls.py                  Routes for paying, the invoice and the kept cards │   │   └── views.py                 Settling an order, drawing its invoice, removing a kept card │   ├── common/                      Shared helpers, imported by the apps rather than owned by one │   │   ├── forms.py                 Bootstrap control classes and label icons, applied to every form │   │   └── lists.py                 A table that can be searched, narrowed, reordered and paged